September 1, 2019

 Beware the deceitfulness of sin!
-Although Saul disobeyed the Lord’s command to annihilate the Amalekites, he still expected blessing, and even erected a monument in his own honor.
+Although Saul disobeyed the Lord’s command to annihilate the Amalekites, he still expected blessing, even erecting a monument in his own honor.
 Instead of blessing, though, God rejected Saul as Israel’s king.
 A final day of judgment awaits us all, warns Alistair Begg.
-Only by listening to the Lord and obeying His Word can we prepare for Christ’s return and resist the blinding power of sin.
+Only by listening to the Lord and obeying His Word can we prepare for Christ’s return and resist sin’s blinding power.

 Sermon Transcript: Print